jgentry10/MSDS498_Capstone/README.md

-# MSDS 498 Capstone Project - Working with Docker, Kubernates and GCP
+# MSDS 498 Capstone Project

 ## Assignment
 - Create a customized Docker container from the current version of Python that deploys a python application.